 Units of Sound Pressure and Sound Intensity (Examples)

-To get a feeling for decibels, look at the table below which gives values for the
+To get a feeling for the heard sound quantities in decibels (dB), look at the table below which gives

-of common sounds in our environment.
-Also shown are the
+sound levels of common sounds in our environment.
+Also shown are the corresponding

-From these you can see that the decibel scale gives numbers in a much more
+From these we can see that the decibel scale gives numbers in a much more manageable range.

 weighting filters.